 - To ensure that you are the only user who has write access to a serial target: - 1.
-After logging in to SX via a web browser, "Port Access" tab is selected by default. - 2.
-Connect to a Port 4 by clicking on the hyperlink labeled "Port 4". - The Raritan Serial Console (RSC) application window launches with Write Access enabled (icon indicated in green on status line at the bottom of the window), unless the port has been occupied by another user. - 4.
-In the RSC window, choose Emulator > Get Write Lock (if some other user has previously obtained Write Access, perform "Get Write Access" first from the Emulator menu of RSC).
-The icon on the status line will display Write Access (Lock) now, meaning now all users can only view the port connection. - 5.
-Log in to the device connected to the port and try interacting with the device using the RSC panel.
-See Get Write Access for details. - 6.
-To relinquish write lock in the RSC window, choose Emulator > Write Unlock, and the icon on status line will display Write Access again, meaning any other privileged users will re-gain Write Access now.
+After logging in to SX via a web browser, the Port Access tab is selected by default. - 2.
+Connect to Port 4 by clicking on the Port 4 link. - 3.
+The Raritan Serial Console (RSC) launches with Write Access enabled unless the port is taken by another user. - 4.
+In the RSC window, click Emulator > Get Write Lock.
+The icon on the status line displays Write Access (Lock), meaning all users can only view the port connection.